txdsyz/dwelltime-tools/README.md

 # Dwell-time analysis tools

-Interactive tools for the accuracy and precision limits of dwell-time analysis of two-state and three-state Markov processes, in Continuous Mode (CM) and DyeCycling Mode (DM).
+Tools for analyze uncertainty  uncertainties in the kinetic rates inference from two-state and three-state Markov processes, in Continuous Mode (CM) and DyeCycling Mode (DM).

 ## Tools